-Avoiding Cloud Lock‑In — A Playbook for Teams
+Avoiding Cloud Lock-In: A Playbook for Platform Teams

-Lock‑in usually arrives in small steps: a managed DB without export paths, a proprietary identity layer, or tooling that only runs on one region.
+Lock-in usually arrives in small steps: a managed database with no export path, a proprietary identity layer, tooling that only runs in one region.
 Here is how to stay portable without slowing delivery.

 Favor open interfaces

-Choose tools that expose APIs, standard identities (OIDC/SAML) and export pipelines.
+Choose tools that expose APIs, standard identities (OIDC/SAML), and export pipelines.
 Vendor SDKs are fine if they sit on top of open protocols.
+The test is simple: can you get your data and your authentication out without a support ticket?

 Automate migrations from day one